DevolperRL/XTerminal/README.md

 No. It is free to use, but the source code is proprietary and not available.

 **Q: Can I extend xTerminal?**
 Yes!
-You can write custom `.xt` scripts or use the scripting API if made available.
+You can write custom `.or` scripts or use the scripting API if made available.

-**Q: Does it support VR?**
-Not yet, but VR compatibility is on the roadmap.

----

-## 🤝 Support & Contact

-For feedback, bug reports, or suggestions, please open an Issue or contact:
-📧 your-email@example.com
-🌐 your-website.com

----

-## 🚧 Roadmap

-- [ ] Script debugger / syntax highlighter
-- [ ] VR support
-- [ ] Remote command execution via TCP
-- [ ] Dataref browser
-- [ ] Full scripting language documentation

 ---